browserengineering/book/book/invalidation.md

 ```

 Make sure to go through every other layout object type (there are now
 quite a few!) and protect their `zoom` fields also.
-Anywhere else that
-you see the `zoom` field refered to, you can use `get` to extract the
-actual zoom value.
-You can check that you succeeded by running your
+You'll need to
+replace the write to `zoom` with a `copy` operation, and replace any
+read of `zoom` with a `get` call.
+Running your browser and make sure
-browser and making sure that nothing crashes, even when you increase
-or decrease the zoom level.
+that nothing crashes, even when you increase or decrease the zoom

-By the way, note that I didn't bother testing the `dirty` flag before
-executing this code.
-That's because computing `zoom` takes barely any
-time at all: it's just a copy.
-Testing dirty bits takes time and
-clutters the code, so it's not worth doing for trivial fields like
-this one.

-But that doesn't mean protecting `zoom` isn't worth it!
-Our goal is not to avoid recomputing it, but to avoid *rebuilding the
+level, to make sure you got it right.

+Now---protecting the `zoom` field did not speed our browser up.
+We're
+doing the same work as before (copying the zoom level) as well as
+extra work checking dirty flags and updating invalidations.
+But
+protecting the `zoom` field means we can invalidate other fields when
+the zoom level changes, which we'll use to avoid rebuilding
-layout tree at all*---just like we avoided re-creating the `children` array,
+`LineLayout` and `TextLayout` elements, just like we avoided
-but with more dependent fields.
+re-creating `BlockLayout`s.

 ::: {.further}
 The `ProtectedField` class defined here is a type of [monad][monad],
 a programming pattern used in programming languages like
 [Haskell][haskell].
-In brief, a monad describes a way to connect
+In brief, monads describe ways of connecting
-computations, but the specifics are [famously
+steps in a computation, though the specifics are [famously
 confusing][monad-tutorials].
 Luckily, in this chapter we don't really
 need to think about monads in general, just `ProtectedField`.
 :::